Parents and Carers

 Where can I go for more information & support?

-If Staffordshire County Council’s First Response Service or Stoke-on Trent City Council’s Safeguarding Referral Team are told by someone that your child may be suffering harm or may be at risk of suffering harm, the law says that they must look into the matter to ensure that your child is safe.
-They may receive referral information from a variety of places, indeed anyone can refer to the First Response Service if they are worried about a child.
+If Staffordshire Childrens Advice and Support Service are told by someone that your child may be suffering harm or may be at risk of suffering harm, the law says that they must look into the matter to ensure that your child is safe.
+They may receive referral information from a variety of places, indeed anyone can refer to the Staffordshire Childrens Advice and Support Service if they are worried about a child.

 Harm in these circumstances means child abuse or child maltreatment.
 Somebody may abuse or neglect a child by harming them or also by not acting to prevent harm.
 It is often described in one of these ways:-

 - Sexual abuse

 - Any combination of these

 Enquiries will also have to be made if a child is living with someone who has previously been involved in the abuse of another child.

 - The social worker and/or police officer involved will tell you about the concerns that have been reported about your child.
 It may not be possible to tell you who reported these concerns.

 - The social worker and/or police officer involved will need to talk to your child and any other children in your household.
 These interviews may be video recorded.
 This is to make sure that your child/ren is/are not questioned too many times.
 The video is then stored in a safe place by the police officer.

 - Where it has been suggested that someone has caused harm to your child/ren you are likely to be spoken to by a social worker and a police officer.